dbankier/TiShadow/README.md

  * Only files in the Resources directory will will be sent to the device using TiShadow.
 Therefore native modules, localisation and custom changes to the Android Manifest are not supported.
+ * Any Ti.API logs will be redirected to the tishadow webpage.

 If you want to make sure the previous app deployed is closed prior to launching the new one, include the following code snippet in your